For related NSG programs, see Related Programs Listing .

 - Have at least a 2.0 cumulative GPA at the time of application.

 In addition to the above criteria, readmission will depend upon the availability of a clinical opening.
 Students will be notified of a decision affecting their readmission at the end of the semester before the requested readmission date.
 Students absent from the program one or two semesters will be required to audit one or more of the previously credited courses prior to readmission or demonstrate competency in nursing content areas in required curricular PNE courses satisfactorily completed previously.
 A criminal background check will be completed as part of the readmission process.
-If a returning student has been out of the program for more than one year, the student must repeat all PNE courses.
+If a returning student has been out of the program for three or more consecutive semesters, the student must repeat all PNE courses.

 Certificate Degree Nursing Competencies: Nursing is a physically, emotionally, and intellectually demanding profession.
 Students engaged in clinical experiences while enrolled in the program perform in the role of a practical nurse.
 The chart below, based on expectations published by the Council on Collegiate Education for Nursing, describes activities associated with clinical experiences.